ND7996/ND7996/readme.md

-# 👩‍🔬 Researcher in Protein Engineering & Structural Biology
+# 👩‍🔬 Researcher in Computer Aided Enzyme Design

 Hi there! 👋 I’m a researcher specializing in **Protein Engineering**, **Structural Biology**, **Protein Illustration**, and **Computational Chemistry**, with a focus on the evolutionary and epistatic analysis of the **mutational landscape** in **Glutathione Peroxidase Protein**.